i4Ds/Karabo-Pipeline/doc/src/container.md

 ## Docker Images

-We provide for the karabo-pipeline [Docker images](https://www.docker.com/resources/what-container/#:~:text=A%20Docker%20container%20image%20is,tools%2C%20system%20libraries%20and%20settings.) which are hosted by the [ghcr.io](https://github.com/features/packages) registry.
+We provide for the Karabo-pipeline [Docker images](https://www.docker.com/resources/what-container/#:~:text=A%20Docker%20container%20image%20is,tools%2C%20system%20libraries%20and%20settings.) which are hosted by the [ghcr.io](https://github.com/features/packages) registry.
 An overview of all available images is [here](https://github.com/i4ds/Karabo-Pipeline/pkgs/container/karabo-pipeline), if a specific version and not simply `latest` is desired.
 Starting from `karabo@v0.15.0`, all versions should be available.
-Provided you have docker, the image can be installed as follows:
+Provided you have docker, the image can be pulled as follows:

 ```shell
 docker pull ghcr.io/i4ds/karabo-pipeline:latest
 ```

-Docker images have the advantage that the packages needed for karabo-pipeline are already pre-installed and you can usually run them on other operating systems.
-In addition, Docker images can easily create singularity containers (see [Singularity Container](#singularity-container)), which are often used in HPC clusters.
+Docker images have the advantage that the packages needed for Karabo-pipeline are already pre-installed and you can usually run them on other operating systems.
+So in case the dependency resolvement of older Karabo installations is not up to date anymore, with Docker images you don't have to worry as the installation process has already been performed.
+In addition, Docker images can easily transform into other containers like Singularity or Sarus, which are often used in HPC-clusters.

-## Docker Container
+## Launch a Docker Container

-What is possible with Docker is far too extensive to describe here.
+What the possibilities using Docker are is far too extensive to describe here.
 We refer to the official [Docker reference](https://docs.docker.com/reference/) for this.
-We only show here a minimal example of how Docker could be used, so you can use a [Jupyter Notebook](https://jupyter.org/) with sample code and working Karabo environment.
+We only show here a minimal example of how Docker could be used, so you can use e.g. a [Jupyter Notebook](https://jupyter.org/) with sample code and an existing Karabo environment.

 ```shell
 docker run -it --rm -p 8888:8888 ghcr.io/i4ds/karabo-pipeline:latest
 ```

-This starts the Docker container of the image interactively, where we have port 8888 forwarded here.
+This starts the Docker container of the image interactively, where we forward port 8888.
 After that, we start the jupyter service in the container with the following command:

 ```shell
 jupyter lab --ip 0.0.0.0 --no-browser --port=8888 --allow-root
 ```

-This will start the server on the same port we forwarded.
-Then copy the url which is given at the bottom and replace `hostname` with `localhost` and open it in the browser.
+This will start a server on the same port as forwarded.
+Then copy the url which is given at the bottom and replace `hostname` with `localhost` and open it in a browser.

 ## Singularity Container